Gail Archer (organist): Chernivtsi

 Archer released her recording of contemporary Ukrainian organ music album by the name of Chernivtsi in 2020.
 On reviewing Benedictus: Song of Zachariah from the album, New York Music Daily stated that "it is an interesting piece of music, beginning as a similarly enigmatic fanfare and warming to a chuffing rondo requiring precision as pointillistic as it can possibly get on this instrument: Archer rises to the challenge."

-Cantius: Polish Organ Literature

-In 2022, Archer released the album Cantius: Polish Organ Literature.
-She wanted to showcase rarely performed works by Polish composers that are not widely known.
-The music bears the characteristics of Eastern European musical dramaturgy — darker tones, a pronounced use of modality and chromaticism, as well as a rich coloristic palette that the instrument allows.

-Dobrich: A Bulgarian Odyssey

-The album was released on April 2025.
-As in her previous releases from Eastern Europe, Archer continues to explore and perform the lesser-known works of contemporary Bulgarian composers.
-The title of the album A Bulgarian Odyssey — suggests a journey through various styles and creative expressions, with an emphasis on the diversity and imaginative spirit of Bulgarian organ music.